-SYNOPSIS: Inspired by actual events, The Iceman follows notorious contract killer Richard Kuklinski (Academy Award® nominee Michael Shannon) from his early days in the mob until his arrest for the murder of more than 100 men.
+SYNOPSIS: Inspired by actual events, THE ICEMAN follows notorious contract killer Richard Kuklinski (Michael Shannon) from his early days in the mob until his arrest for the murder of more than 100 men.
 Appearing to be living the American dream as a devoted husband and father; in reality Kuklinski was a ruthless killer-for-hire.
 When finally arrested in 1986, neither his wife nor daughters have any clue about his real profession.

 The film, which covers a twenty-two-year span, effectively covers the mean attributes of the story without risk of boredom to audiences.
 Furthermore, the brutality of the killings didn’t encompass any glamour, sexual or sadistic amusement on Kuklinski,s part.
 Hence, the movie gives what could be considered an honest portrayal of a very sad story in our country’s history.
 I certainly believe that three and a half out of five stars make the movie well worth seeing.

 By Movi-Man Stan

 presented in widescreen in a 2.40:1 aspect ration preserving its